zalando/skipper/docs/tutorials/ratelimit.md

-The implementation use [redis ring](https://godoc.org/github.com/go-redis/redis#Ring) to be able to shard via client hashing and spread the load across multiple Redis instance to be able to scale out the shared storage.
+The implementation use [redis ring](https://godoc.org/github.com/go-redis/redis#Ring) to be able to shard via client hashing and spread the load across multiple Redis instances to be able to scale out the shared storage.

-The ratelimit algorithm is a sliding window and make use of the following Redis commands:
+The ratelimit algorithm is a sliding window and makes use of the following Redis commands:

 - [ZREMRANGEBYSCORE](https://redis.io/commands/zremrangebyscore),